magento-hackathon/gamification/README.md

 To modify that behavior the rules and achievements are managed in the hackathon_gamification_rule table.
 To track a new event you have to add following snippet for your event in the config.xml to observe that:

-    <frontend> <!-- we only consider observers in frontend, we don'T want gamification in adminhtml (yet) -->
+    <frontend> <!-- we only consider observers in frontend, we don't want gamification in adminhtml (yet) -->
         <controller_action_predispatch_catalogsearch_result_index>
             <observers>
                 <hackathon_gamification> <!-- it has to be that name -->